jecikpo/Tutorial-Fuel-SRC20/README.md

 Let's also add some configurable parameters of the contract.
 They can be set inside contract deployment transaction, once deployed they are immutable.
 This is similar to setting immutable variables in Solidity inside a constructor.
-Note that Sway contracts don't have a constructor.
+Note that Sway contracts don't have a constructor and the configurable variables are not held in storage.

 ```rust
 configurable {